Rahm-no/MinatoLoader/README.md

 💡 **Note:** All dependencies (system libraries, Python packages, CUDA/cuDNN, PyTorch, DALI, etc.) are automatically installed inside the Docker image.
 No manual setup is required beyond building the container.

-3. Download the data [This step will take 48 min and 27GB in storage ]
+3. Download the data [⚠️ This step will take 48 min and 27GB in storage ]

     To download the data, please follow the instructions:
     ```bash